Aldama 53, Col. Centro, San Miguel de Allende, Gto., Mexico

 Located a short walk from the main square and next to leafy Parque Juarez, Hotel Matilda is nevertheless a world away from most San Miguel de Allende colonial inns.
 It's brash, modern, and sleek, looking like it would fit right into a posh neighborhood of Mexico City, but coming off as much more friendly.

 It's clear the moment you walk into Hotel Matilda that this is no Spanish Colonial B&B. From the morphing light display behind the reception desk to the modern art in the lobby, the immediate impression is one of being in the here and now, not stepping into a recreated bygone era.

-Whether this cool modernism is what most guests really want when they visit San Miguel de Allende—a picture-perfect colonial city in central Mexico—was an unknown when it opened.
-The owners' instincts were correct though and it's clear that Matilda has single-handedly helped lower the average visitor age and increase the number of creative class visitors from D.F.
-This fresh alternative in a sea of similar designs has changed the dynamic.
+When it opened in 2010, this was a bold move.
+Whether this cool modernism was what most guests really wanted when they visit San Miguel de Allende—a picture-perfect colonial city in central Mexico—was up for debate.
+The owners' instincts were correct though and it's not a reach to say that Hotel Matilda is responsible for single-handedly changing the demographics of the city's visitor base.
+They helped lower the average visitor age by showing a more modern side of Mexico and dramatically increased the number of creative class domestic visitors from Mexico City.
+This fresh alternative in a sea of similar designs helped convince many non-retirees that it was cool to come here on vacation.

-This whimsical design element continues in the lounge upstairs, where candles rest on casts of human hands and footstools really have feet.
+This whimsical design element continues in the lounge upstairs, where candles rest on casts of human hands and there are metal masks cast from real faces on the wall.
 The space takes advantage of the eternal spring climate this area is known for, with both indoor and outdoor sitting areas.
 Bartenders serve up a wide range of specialty cocktails and sipping tequilas, plus a bar menu features a ramen-oriented menu.